samuelbeard/IncrementalRPG/README.md

 - [ ] Remove all static information from the localStorage files.
 We don't need to save resource names, descriptions, etc on the user's computer.
 We only need to save the user specific data.
 - [ ] Update to bootstrap 4 or remove bootstrap all together and make it all bespoke.
 (We could remove jQuery then too.)
 - [ ] Better message display.
 Popup notifications?
 - [ ] Better upgrade display?
 Do we need to show what upgrades have been purchased?
+- [ ] Add a research time to upgrades.
+- [ ] DRY the upgrades.
+Can I add the value the upgrade changes, the object it changes and the button HTML into the JSON object?
+- [ ] Either remove or reinstate the initial modal where a user names their town and mayor.
+Is there much point to this?

 ---